Chapter 2: “You’re Still a Kid, Kid”

 “Sometimes I wonder, kid.
 That’s all.
 After all, you said it yourself in one of your presentations as a PhD candidate in the field that you have given up on humanity.”

 “I don’t remember saying such a thing,” I denied.
 “How would you know?”

 “PhD student Shuichi Oda from Celadon City, Kanto.
 You presented your thesis on ‘The Psychological Compatibility of Pokémon and Their Trainers.’
 Your main argument was that trainers and pokémon worked together solely because of their trust in each other and that no one method could achieve this level of compatibility; but the most important measurement was, indeed, for their love for each other, much like the compatibility between two humans.
 Your argument was, in my opinion, very childish; and if it were up to me, I would’ve never allowed you to pass and become a pokémon professor.
-However, your handling of the Q&A session was phenomenal, even among the members of that panel.
+However, your handling of the Q&A session was phenomenal, even among other members of that panel.
 Your charisma and authority on your subject told that panel, your advisers, and your rival candidates that you were something special.
 But one detail continued to stick in my mind from your presentation as I continued to read the article.

-“Because of a single incident with a certain Pokémon League champion and his alleged accidental death, you concluded that you had given up on humanity.
-You believed that all humans seemed to think that pokémon are just tools for our enjoyment; and yet you would somehow inspire these same trainers to trust their pokémon as friends, possibly even family members, as you had connected with your Vileplume.
+“Because of a single incident with a certain Pokémon League champion and his allegedly accidental death, you concluded that you had given up on humanity.
+You believed that all humans seemed to think that pokémon are just tools for their enjoyment; and yet you would somehow inspire these same trainers to trust their pokémon as friends, possibly even family members, just as you had connected with your Vileplume.
 Hearing that, I would have definitely vetoed your candidacy immediately and requested that you would no longer study pokémon again; but alas, I was not there to do it.”